Breadleaf/resume/resume_software.typ

         The custom *TCP* networking protocol implemented in *Go*, enables distributed execution by transmitting machine state packets between client, router, and server.
       ],
       [
-        The *assembler* translates human-readable assembly into the custom ISA's machine code using a *LL(1) Tabular Parser* dynamically generated applying *Formal Language Theory* algorithms.
+        The *assembler* translates human-readable assembly into the custom ISA's machine code using a *LL(1) Tabular Parser* dynamically generated applying *Formal Language Theory*.
       ],
     )
   ],